ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-04-30-track-11-getting-the-fish-back-together-pcb-remix.markdown

 The design was made to fit within the bounds of a common 30x26 hole perfboard sheet.
 JST connectors are located at the top in a neat row; the micro-USB socket is to the left and the SD card ejects to the right-hand side.

 In order to neatly line up the motor driver board with the ESP32, I have made a minor change to the schematic.
-To allow space for the TB6612's "standby" pin, I temporarily moved control of the mouth motor from pins D27/D26/D25 to D26/D25/D33.
+To allow space for the TB6612's "standby" pin, I temporarily moved control of the mouth motor from pins D27/D26/D25 to D26/D25/D33, and bumped the LDR from D33 to D15.
 (Note that this change was reverted in the PCB version, below, which is back to the original pin layout.)

 The schematic for the perfboard is as follows: